LOG IN: REISSDAVIS.POPULIWEB.COM

-Populi hosts the learning management system (LMS) used by Reiss-Davis.
+Populi hosts the Learning Management System (LMS) used by Reiss-Davis.
 All students, faculty and staff will be issued Populi accounts, and be expected to be able to log in and access it.

 Classes: Populi is used to host course material and to track attendance and grades.
 See: navigating Populi courses for students.

 Registrar: Populi will mediate enrollment, tuition, grades and communication.

 Transcripts: An unofficial transcript of your coursework and grades to date is part of your Populi dashboard.
-An official transcript can be requested through the Registrar:.
+An official transcript can be requested through the Registrar.

 Getting Started with Populi